Version2beta/backbone-twidget/README.md

 backbone-twitter-demo
 =====================

-A backbone demonstration written for Web414
+A simple Backbone.js demonstration written for Web414.
+Trying something @Arlen suggested - using tags to break the code into presentable chunks that can be called during a "live coding" demo.